 Using whipstitch or single crochet, work up one side of the hat securing the edges together, then across the foundation chains, and down the other side.
 Leave one edge open.

 Embellish the hat however you’d like.
 Embroider on it, add tassels or pom poms to the top corners, sew on patches, bows, and crocheted flowers.
+Or, if you want to keep the hat simple, just leave it unadorned.
 The final choice is yours.
-Have fun adding your personal flair.
+Have fun making many of these crocheted baby hats!

 This pattern was originally designed by Erica Jackofsky.